conarwelsh/nettuts-laravel4-and-backbone/readme.md

 	  </div>

 	  <div class="container" data-role="main">
+	    {{--since we are using mustache as the view, it does not have a concept of sections like blade has, so instead of using @yield here, our nested view will just be a variable that we can echo--}}

 	    {{ $content }}

 	  </div> <!-- /container -->

 	  <!-- Placed at the end of the document so the pages load faster -->